saveenr/VS_unbind_source_control/README.md

 # ORIGINS

-The code is originally based on this project by Jake Opines.
-The significant changes here include
+The project builds on code by Jake Opines.
+The significant changes in this project include:

-* Much simplified I/O
+* Simplified I/O
-* More specific cleanup of Project file XML
+* More specific cleanup of project file XML
-* Use of System.Xml.Linq instead of System.Xml
+* Uses System.Xml.Linq instead of System.Xml
 * Indented formatting of output project files
+* Built using Visual Studio 2012
-* Compiles using VS2012 and using .NET Framework 4.0
+* Compiles .NET Framework 4.0